bSI-InfraRoom/MVD-Infra-Test-Instructions/E2a-TRST/TSTP/Dataset/README.md

 It is required to define Product Type Geometry for IfcTrackElement.SLEEPER, IfcMechnicalFastener.RAILFASTENING and IfcMechnicalFastener.RAILJOINT.
 The geometry of IfcMechnicalFastener.RAILFASTENING and IfcMechnicalFastener.RAILJOINT as boxes that are placed according to the drawing.
-The geometry of IfcTrackElement.SLEEPER can be simplified and placed according to the drawing.
+The geometry of IfcTrackElement.SLEEPER can be simplified and placed according to the drawing in Fig. 6.